open-ephys/gui-docs/source/User-Manual/Hardware-requirements.rst

 * One **torque-free coaxial commutator** for automatic compensation of tether twists (available from the `Open Ephys Store <https://open-ephys.org/commutators/coaxial-commutator>`__)

-Besides using the GUI for visualization, you currently need to use Bonsai as the acquisition software.
+You can use the GUI visualizers for continuous signals such as Neuropixels, even if ONIX currently only uses Bonsai for controlling data acquisition.
 A plugin to acquire in the Open Ephys GUI directly is coming soon.

-See the `user guides <https://open-ephys.github.io/bonsai-onix1-docs/articles/hardware/index.html>`__ on how to set up Neuropixels acquisition in `Bonsai <https://open-ephys.github.io/bonsai-onix1-docs/index.html#why-bonsai>`__ and the `tutorial <https://open-ephys.github.io/bonsai-onix1-docs/articles/tutorials/ephys-socket.html>`__ on how to stream data to the GUI for visualization.
+See the `user guides <https://open-ephys.github.io/bonsai-onix1-docs/articles/hardware/index.html>`__ on how to set up Neuropixels acquisition in Bonsai and this `tutorial <https://open-ephys.github.io/bonsai-onix1-docs/articles/tutorials/ephys-socket.html>`__ on how to stream data to the GUI for visualization.

 OneBox
 **************